vinhub/universal-yin-yang/README.md

 # universal-yin-yang
-Poetic model of the universe (but with good scientific basis)
+Poetic model of the universe (but with good scientific basis).
+A vibe-coding experiment.